Will McClay: Coaching and front office career

 After his career as a player, he got an opportunity to serve as the Drive's secondary and special teams coach (1993).
 He took two separate stints as a defensive coordinator for the Milwaukee Mustangs and the Florida Bobcats in 1995 and 1996 respectively.

 He moved into the management side of football in 1997 where he serves as both the defensive coordinator and the director of player personnel for the Anaheim Piranhas.
 He took the job as an assistant head coach and director of player personnel of the Grand Rapids Rampage in 1998 and 1999.

 McClay moved onto the XFL, where he became the director of player personnel, consultant, and scout for the Orlando Rage.
 He made the jump into the NFL as the assistant director of Pro Scouting for the Jacksonville Jaguars (2001) where his main job was to scout teams that Jacksonville did not play that year in attempt to advance scouting information.

 He then moved on to the Dallas Cowboys player personnel department only to finally come full circle as the defensive coordinator for the Arena League Dallas Desperados.
 In 2002, he served as the inaugural defensive coordinator and that's where he would stay until the beginning of the 2004 season when he was thrust into the role as head coach just days before the season, after Joe Avezzano was hired by Norv Turner as the special teams coach for the Oakland Raiders.
 He would remain head coach for the next five seasons where he accumulated an overall record of 55–28–1 and a 1–3 postseason record.

-In 2013, he was promoted to the position of Assistant Director of Player Personnel over Tom Ciskowski, after the Dallas Cowboys where criticized in the media for their first round moves in the 2013 NFL Draft.
-He also oversaw his first NFL Draft in 2014.
+In 2013, he was promoted to the position of Assistant Director of Player Personnel over Tom Ciskowski, after the Cowboys where criticized in the media for their first round moves in the 2013 NFL draft.
+He also oversaw his first NFL draft in 2014.
 In 2015, he was named Senior Director of Pro/College Scouting.
-In 2017, he was given the title of the Vice President of Player Personnel.
+In 2017, he earned the title of Vice President of Player Personnel.

-Accolades

-In 2006 McClay earned the honor and was chosen by the other 18 coaches in the AFL as Coach of the Year.
+On January 29, 2025, McClay and the Cowboys agreed to a five-year contract extension.